Updated on May 8, 2026

 01. Alexandrite at 755 nm

-- Where it shines: fast coverage and strong response on fair to medium skin with fine to medium hair.
-The shallow to mid depth absorption profile makes it a favourite for legs and arms.
+- Where it shines: quick coverage and strong results on fair to medium skin with fine to medium hair.
+Its shallow to mid-depth absorption profile makes it especially popular for legs and arms.

-- Technique tips: match spot size to target depth, maintain chilled contact cooling and use test patches when treating tan prone skin.
+- Technique tips: match spot size to target depth, keep contact cooling consistent and use test patches when treating tan-prone skin.

 02. Diode at about 810 nm

-- The workhorse: widely used across UK clinics, with diode platforms holding around forty percent share of the market according to Grand View Research.
+- The workhorse: diode remains one of the most widely used formats in UK clinics, with platforms in this category accounting for around forty percent of the market according to Grand View Research.

-- Why clinics love it: balanced absorption and depth, reliable reduction across many body sites, strong performance for medium to darker hair colours on lighter to medium skin.
+- Why clinics rate it: it gives a useful balance of absorption and depth, performs reliably across many body areas and tends to work very well on medium to darker hair shades across lighter to medium skin tones.

 03. Nd:YAG at 1064 nm

-- Great for deep, coarse hair: backs and beards often respond well, though fine hair may need careful parameter selection.
+- Strong on deep, coarse hair: backs and beards often respond well, though finer hair usually needs more careful parameter selection.

 How modern machines combine these lasers

-- Nu eRays Plus: three wavelengths with handpiece controls for fast adjustments chairside, FDA approved safety, rapid UK support.
+- Nu eRays Plus: three wavelengths with handpiece controls for quick chairside adjustments, FDA-approved safety and rapid UK support.
 Explore Nu eRays Plus.

-- Nu TriLaze Lite: compact three in one with SuperCool technology and very low running cost, perfect for mobile teams or multi room setups.
+- Nu TriLaze Lite: a compact three-in-one with SuperCool technology and very low running costs, well suited to mobile teams or multi-room setups.
 Details at Nu TriLaze Lite.

 Matching laser type to client profile

-- Lighter skin, fine to medium hair: Alexandrite offers brisk sessions and crisp reduction.
+- Lighter skin, fine to medium hair: Alexandrite usually delivers quick sessions and crisp reduction.

-- Mixed tones, varied hair calibre: Diode provides a versatile middle ground for many body areas.
+- Mixed tones, varied hair calibre: Diode gives a flexible middle ground across many body areas.

-- Darker skin, coarse hair: Nd:YAG gives the safest margin at the surface with effective depth.
+- Darker skin, coarse hair: Nd:YAG offers the safest surface margin while still reaching the depth needed for effective treatment.

-- Why many clinics choose three in one: you can personalise wavelength and pulse width per area, then keep comfort high with strong cooling.
+- Why many clinics choose three-in-one: it allows practitioners to tailor wavelength and pulse width to the area being treated, while keeping comfort high through strong cooling.
 For a quick primer on skin and hair contrast, see this accessible discussion of melanin and wavelength choice on Removing Hair.

 Safety, training and next steps

-- Licensing and compliance: England is moving to mandatory licensing for non surgical cosmetic procedures, including laser hair removal, as set out on GOV.UK.
+- Licensing and compliance: England is moving towards mandatory licensing for non-surgical cosmetic procedures, including laser hair removal, as set out on GOV.UK.

-- Training with certification: we include Core of Knowledge and device training with a certificate that supports insurance and local authority checks.
+- Training with certification: we provide Core of Knowledge and device training, along with certification that supports insurance and local authority checks.

 - Laser Protection Advisor support: our Laser Protection Advisor service helps with risk assessments, eyewear protocols and safe room setup.